PacktPublishing/Fsharp-4.0-Design-Patterns/README.md

 #F# 4.0 Design Patterns
 This is the code repository for [F# 4.0 Design Patterns](https://www.packtpub.com/application-development/f-40-design-patterns?utm_source=github&utm_campaign=9781785884726&utm_medium=repository) By Packt.
 It contains all the supporting project files necessary to work through the book from start to finish.

+#About the Book
+Following design patterns is a well-known approach to writing better programs that captures and reuses high-level abstractions that are common in many applications.
+This book will encourage you to develop an idiomatic F# coding skillset by fully embracing the functional-first F# paradigm.
+It will also help you harness this powerful instrument to write succinct, bug-free, and cross-platform code.

 ##Instructions and Navigation
 All of the code is organized into folders.
 Each folder starts with number followed by the application name.
 For example, Chapter02.